-Regarding the impact on the industry as a whole, the proposed program is expected to grow markets for softwood lumber by stopping the erosion of market share in single family residential market, increasing the market share in multi-family residential construction, significantly increasing the use of softwood lumber in non-residential markets, and rebuilding softwood lumber's share in the outdoor living market.
+Regarding the impact on the industry as a whole, the program is expected to grow markets for softwood lumber by stopping the erosion of market share in single family residential market, increasing the market share in multifamily residential construction, significantly increasing the use of softwood lumber in non-residential markets, and rebuilding softwood lumber's share in the outdoor living market.
 The BRC estimates the longterm market growth opportunity in the non-residential market and the raised wood segment of the residential market is between 10 and 12 billion board feet.
-USDA's Forest Service in a 2007 study estimated a more conservative potential growth at around 8 billion board feet.17 While the benefits of the proposed program are difficult to quantify, the benefits are expected to outweigh the program's costs.
+USDA's Forest Service in a 2007 study estimated a more conservative potential growth at around 8 billion board feet.16 While the benefits of the program are difficult to quantify, the benefits are expected to outweigh the program's

-Regarding alternatives, the BRC considered various options to the proposed range in assessment rates and options to the proposed exemption.
-The BRC believes that \$20 million in assessment income is an ideal threshold for an effective program that could help to improve the market for softwood lumber.
+Regarding alternatives, the BRC considered various options in assessment rate and exemption levels.
+The BRC believes that \$20 million in assessment income is an ideal threshold for an effective program that will help to improve the market for softwood lumber.
 Table 3 below shows the range in assessments projected at various industry shipment levels per year.